atesztoth/tevagya/README.md

 # Teavagyapp
 ---

-This is a ridicolously overcomplicated app to display the \
+This is a ridiculously overcomplicated app to display the \
 **infamous** "TEVAGYA {something}" message.